-Although COVID-19 is having a significant impact on music making activity, Adopt a Music Creator will still be running, with the possibility of digital participation.
-The project begins later this year with projects that can run through until December 2021.
+Although COVID-19 is having a significant impact on music making activity, Adopt a Music Creator is still running, with the possibility of digital participation

 Now in its 20th year and with over 120 fantastically creative and successful projects between leisure-time music groups and composers to date, we are expanding our landmark Adopt a Composer project for 2020/21 under a new name.

 We are excited to be able to broaden the scope of the project, opening up opportunities for more music creators and music groups to take part.
 Adopt a Music Creator will celebrate the range and breadth of music being made by music makers and creators in all its forms.

 As before, the project pairs Making Music members - leisure-time choirs, bands, orchestras and ensembles - with a music creator for up to a year leading up to a premiere, a recording and a possible radio broadcast.

 Adopt a Music Creator is a creative journey that lasts up to a year.
 Music creators have the opportunity to get to know performing groups and write a piece especially for them to premiere, while groups have the chance to contribute to the creation of a new work by some of the UK’s most promising music creators.
 Each pairing is assigned an experienced mentor to support and guide the music creator and group, and help the creative process run smoothly.

 “We have all benefited enormously and learned a huge amount about ourselves and our potential and also about how contemporary music can be presented to new audiences" - The Fretful Federation Mandolin Orchestra

 In 2020/21 for the first time, alongside the usual pairing of one group and one creator, places will be available for two groups to apply to work together with a matched music creator, and we are also able to offer groups the opportunity to select their own music creator.